Bach Christian Hospital – Pakistan

 The medical staff of Bach Christian Hospital consists of two general surgeons, one obstetrician, two pediatricians, three family physicians and a physical therapist.
 Their nationalities include Australian, German, American, Scottish and Pakistani.
 Among the staff is Scott Armistead, MD a plenary speaker at the INMED Exploring Medical Missions Conferences.

 Visiting health professionals, including students and residents, will participate in the full range of clinical care, including ward rounds, clinic, surgery, obstetrics, burn care, physical therapy.
 Night call with supervision is available, though nights at Bach Christian Hospital tend to be quiet.
 Each morning the day begins with a chapel service and a brief medical education session.
+Previous INMED Learners who served at this training site include these Graduates.

 Student Lodging & Meals